kora-projects/kora-docs/mkdocs/blog/en/neuro-era-learning-framework.md

 ---

-## The Best Documentation May Be Documentation That Can Be Executed
+## The Best Documentation May Be Documentation That Can Be Executed { #best-documentation-may-be }

 Static prose remains essential, but the most valuable learning material increasingly has executable counterparts.